B-AROL-O/RUCHE/README.md

 #### Use the Excalidraw Extension inside Visual Studio Code

-If you are browsing the RUCHE codebase inside Visual Studio Code, make sure you have the [Excalidraw VS Code Extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) installed.
+If you are browsing the RUCHE codebase inside Visual Studio Code, make sure you have the [Excalidraw Extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) installed.

 **NOTE**: The extension is already pre-installed in the RUCHE Dev Container.